Eliza Manningham-Buller: Professional life

-On St George's Day (23 April), 2014, Lady Manningham-Buller was appointed a Lady Companion of the Order of the Garter (LG) by Queen Elizabeth II.
+On St George's Day (23 April), 2014, Manningham-Buller was appointed a Lady Companion of the Order of the Garter (LG) by Queen Elizabeth II.

 She became chair of the Conduct Committee on 19 January 2022.
 She took part in the Royal Procession at the Coronation of Charles III and Camilla, carrying St Edward's Staff.

-She was appointed an Honorary Fellow of the Royal Society in 2025.
+Honours

+Manningham-Buller has received honorary degrees from: